AnveshRao45/service/README.md

 # FailFeed Social Media Service

 A Spring Boot-based REST API for a social media platform.
-Users can create accounts, follow each other, and share posts with their followers.
+Users can create accounts, follow each other, share posts with their followers, like posts, and receive notifications.

+## Recent Updates

+### Transaction Management Fix (Dec 2025)
+- **Fixed**: Resolved "No EntityManager with actual transaction available" errors
+- **Problem**: Database write operations (create, update, delete) were failing due to missing transaction boundaries
+- **Solution**: Added `@Transactional` annotations to all service methods performing write operations
+- **Impact**: All like/unlike, follow/unfollow, notification, and post creation operations now work reliably

 ## Quick Start